 Color in amber ranges from pale yellow to a rich orange-yellow and even blue, which is natural and caused by the organic mineral’s chemistry.
 Its internal structure is such that its electrons, not impurities, simply charge transfer back and forth, causing the energy of light to be out of balance creating a visible color.

-Of all the colorful chalcedony varieties, one that commands every jeweler’s attention and is thought to be sugilite is chalcedony infused with violet sugilite.
+Sugilite is chalcedony infused with violet sugilite.
 The solid opaque form of sugilite gets its color from manganese and iron acting in coordination.
 But the gem form of sugilite-chalcedony is infused with microscopic particles of solid sugilite hence the violet color.
-This is far more valuable and popular than opaque sugilite as it is gem violet chalcedony.
+This is far more valuable and popular than opaque sugilite as it is a gem violet chalcedony.

 Nephrite is the much more common jade mineral.
-Quantities are found in dozens of places throughout the world.
-It is formed through the combination of two minerals, tremolite and actinolite, developed in tight interlocking fibrous needles giving nephrite its toughness.
-The rich green color in nephrite is due to iron and sometimes chromium.
+It is formed by combining two minerals, tremolite and actinolite.
+Tight interlocking fibrous needles give nephrite its toughness.
+The rich green color in nephrite is because of iron and sometimes chromium.

 Jadeite is true jade, single mineral sodium, aluminum silicate sometimes with minor amounts of other minerals.
-Its color can range from porcelain white to yellow to green to violet with each color due to a different chromophore.
-Yellow-green in jadeite is due to iron and green jadeite is due to chromium.
-The rare violet jadeite is due to electrons transferring between iron, the valence of four and oxygen to iron valence three.
+Its color can range from porcelain white to yellow to green to violet with each color because of a different chromophore.
+Yellow-green in jadeite is because of iron and green jadeite is because of chromium.
+The rare violet jadeite is because of electrons transferring between iron and oxygen to iron.

 Mining Peridot Mesa

-Here in Arizona, the green gem olivine variety peridot is mined by locals on the reservation from a volcanic outcrop called Peridot Mesa.
-Peridot can be one of two minerals, forsterite, and fayalite, so the gem’s color ranges from lovely green to light brownish green all due to iron.
-The volcanic olivine green sand from Hawaii is green due to a trace of chromium.
+In Arizona, the green gem olivine variety of peridot is mined by locals on the reservation from a volcanic outcrop called Peridot Mesa.
+Peridot can be one of two minerals, forsterite, and fayalite, so the gem’s color ranges from lovely green to light brownish green all because of iron.
+The volcanic olivine green sand from Hawaii is green because of a trace of chromium.

 Lapis lazuli is the earliest known gem mined by humans and is found in the Sar-e-Sang (Sar-i-Sang) district of Badakhshan, northeast Afghanistan, the major source.
 It occurs in white limestone marble in pods and masses, sometimes as fine dark blue dodecahedral crystals.
 The color of lapis ranges from a distinct good blue to dark blue and has been cut, carved and worked for jewelry, royal regalia and art objects as long as humans have collected gems.

 The cause of color in lapis is quite odd.
-Its chemistry is complex sodium, calcium, sulfur, aluminum silicate.
+Its chemistry is complex sodium, calcium, sulfur and aluminum silicate.
 The sulfur atoms in the structure are the cause of color as they absorb light energy and charge transfer their outer orbital electrons among themselves using longwave energy from the red end of the spectrum which makes blue light energy dominant.
-Because of the continued difficulty and rarity in mining lapis with an increasing demand for it, blue lapis is being simulated, dyed and otherwise treated, making it difficult for the average rockhound to identify natural specimens.
+Because of the continued difficulty and rarity in mining lapis, blue lapis is being simulated, dyed and otherwise treated, making it difficult for the average rockhound to identify natural specimens.

-One of the largest gem families of species that is extremely popular, colorful, plentiful and useful are garnets.
+One of the largest gem families that are popular, colorful, plentiful and useful are garnets.
 They range from very common and universally available like almandine to quite rare and valuable as gems like tsavorite, a variety of grossular.

 Members of the garnet family are the more common state gemstones.
 Among the states that have garnets as their state gem are, New York choosing the red almandine from the Gore Mountain area, Idaho choosing star garnets with rutile inclusions causing the star pattern and Vermont selecting grossular, certainly because of the lovely intense orange garnets from the Eden Mills area.

 There are far more inexpensive gem crystals available to rockhounds than are listed here.
-Their sharp crystal form, availability to the collector, variety of color and occurrences makes garnets an ideal family of minerals to collect.
+Their sharp crystal form, availability to the collector, varieties of color and occurrences make garnets an ideal family of minerals to collect.